jubairt/SalaryPrediction-model-deployment-fastapi-docker/README.md

 By containerizing the application using **Docker**, the model becomes portable, reproducible, and production-ready.
 This approach reflects how machine learning solutions are actually delivered in industry — not just as notebooks, but as scalable services.

-Overall, this project builds a strong foundation in:
-- Machine learning